earthboundkid/Watsuji-and-Aesthetics/6 Beyond the Bounds.md

 - Awaré
 MN508 Good and bad in Genji are all Mono-no-Awaré relative.
 MN506 Awaré is a spontaneous expression of feeling Ah + Hare.
-You can't help but feel it.
+You can’t help but feel it.

 - Watsuji on both

 WT145 Motoori was right that mono-no-awaré is basically what we would call emotion.
-He put it in a separate "world" from morals and philosophy.
+He put it in a separate “world” from morals and philosophy.
 But he left us without a foundation for why we should feel the pathos of things.
 WT146 Motoori tried to provide a ground by going back to the heart of purity or inmost heart.
 For him, emotion is the foundation of human life.
 Mono-no-awaré takes off the mask and reveals the heart behind human action.
-But if so, this means mono-no-awaré isn't the same as vulgar feelings.
+But if so, this means mono-no-awaré isn’t the same as vulgar feelings.
-WT148 Mono-no-awaré ends up being a humane fellow feeling for Motoori, but it's also our inmost heart, so that makes him an Idealist.
+WT148 Mono-no-awaré ends up being a humane fellow feeling for Motoori, but it’s also our inmost heart, so that makes him an Idealist.
 The inner depths are for him an Is and Ought.
 He bases this on Murasaki, but she ends up being his final authority on the subject.
-"In other words, in the depth of what he calls humanity, is the real truth of the _Sein_ also a _Sollen_?
-He does not answer this question."
-Motoori is basing this on Murasaki Shikibu's worldview, but he doesn't poke at that view.
-"Thus, while he himself does not explain this, we may interpret his words in the following way.
-What he calls 'magokoro' is what **is** and not what **was**, though it totally **does not appear** before the eye.
+“In other words, in the depth of what he calls humanity, is the real truth of the _Sein_ also a _Sollen_?
+He does not answer this question.”
+Motoori is basing this on Murasaki Shikibu’s worldview, but he doesn’t poke at that view.
+“Thus, while he himself does not explain this, we may interpret his words in the following way.
+What he calls ‘magokoro’ is what **is** and not what **was**, though it totally **does not appear** before the eye.
 WT149 The pure heart is something that Is or Was but something that Appears.
 Hence it contains a kind of request for the Ought.
 Various eras of Japanese aesthetics all have their own sorts of ideals that express mono-no-awaré in a different light.
-WT150 Motoori didn't pay enough attention to the *mono* side of mono-no-awaré.
+WT150 Motoori didn’t pay enough attention to the *mono* side of mono-no-awaré.
 It must draw on an Eternal source.
-Love is inevitably sorrowful because it must aim at eternity and the ideal, but it's a vale of tears down here.
+Love is inevitably sorrowful because it must aim at eternity and the ideal, but it’s a vale of tears down here.
 WT151 Mono-no-awaré ends up being the in-gathering of all human emotion.
 It is an infinite emotion: a return to the source of being.
 The light of eternal *mono*.
 Mono-no-awaré is a love.
 An eternal yearning given a particular form by Heian lit.
-Since Mono-no-aware catches this sorrow, it's always appropriate and can indicate anything and everything
+Since Mono-no-aware catches this sorrow, it’s always appropriate and can indicate anything and everything

 ###Conclusion